shiba517/MSP2-The-Memory-Game/README.md

 Future alterations/additions
 * The ability to change visuals to narrow down target audiences.
 For example, the options to change visuals that will engage with girls more than boys and visa versa.

+Note
+* 'Existing Features' in 'FEATURES' will have details of the final features to be included

 ### Structure
 Interactive design